asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 An infinite grid is infeasible due to being in a finite universe and using computers with finite resources.
 So what is a good size for a finite grid?
 There are 16 Tiles, so a 16 by 16 grid is a clear upper bound, and clearly too big, due to the impossibility of all squares being in one line.
 I will go with a 15 by 15 grid, which is also safe as it is too big, but it gives me a nice center cell to fix the Blue square in, and branch everywhere from there.

 To track the candidates in each cell, the simplest option, perhaps, is to create a set of tiles.
-Since each tile corresponds neatly to a number (as per the `transmute` above,) simply tracking the mumbers should be enough.
+Since each tile corresponds neatly to a number (as per the `transmute` above,) simply tracking the numbers should be enough.
 As mentioned also, the Red square can be placed anywhere in space, so it does not need to be tracked.
 Giving its number, 0, to track the Air Tile should be enough, as it can later replace almost any Air tile in the final grid.

 ```odin
 Candidates :: distinct bit_set[0..=15; u16]